 Types of Cabbage Worms

-There are other moth or butterfly insects from the Lepidoptera order which are often included and referred to as cabbage worms.
+There are other moth or butterfly insects from the Lepidoptera order which are often included in this category.
 These include the cabbage looper (Trichoplusia ni), the cabbage moth (Mamestra brassicae), the cabbage webworm (Hellula undalis), the orange tip butterfly (Anthocharis cardamines), and the diamondback moth (Plutella xylostella or Plutella maculipennis).
 Their life cycles and reproduction may be different from the Pieris genus, but they tend to attack similar plants, and often can be eliminated in similar ways.

-The two species which we are focusing on in this piece are Pieris rapae and Pieris brassicae.
+There are two species we’ll focus on in this piece.
 Both of these develop into different types of butterflies, so cabbage worms are actually caterpillars in their various larval forms.

 The small white is widespread across Europe, Asia, North Africa, and South America.
 It also has been accidentally introduced to North America, Australia, and New Zealand.
 It’s considered to be a major pest in commercial agriculture due to its feeding habits.
 The term ‘small white’ comes from the coloration of the adult butterfly, which is white with some black dotting on its wings.
 Pieris rapae is smaller than its related brassicae relatives.